mcfitzgerald/owlready2-mirror/doc/sync.rst

 -------------------------------------------------------

 Owlready (>= 0.46) can combine together both multiprocessing and cooperative microthreads.
+This is interesting if you need microthreads (e.g. because you are using WebSockets) and you want to take advantage of multiprocessing for improving performances.

-You need to store the quadstore on disk, and to open it with the "exclusive = False" and "extra_lock" arguments, which use the given lock in addition to the SQLite lock (while the lock argument uses it instead of):
+For that, you need to store the quadstore on disk, and to open it with the "exclusive = False" and "extra_lock" arguments, which use the given lock in addition to the SQLite lock (while the lock argument uses it instead of):

 ::